 - AirBnB : AirBnB just put together a simple website and targeted a very narrow target audience to get their idea validated.
 The website did not have options to select multiple dates, locations or prices.
 They just targeted one demographic: tech conference attendees at a single sold-out conference.
 You can read more about AirBnB’s MVP here.

 - DropBox : The founding team of Dropbox just put together a 3 minute video that walked a customer through the concept of cloud based file storage and how the product would look like.
 This is all that was needed for them to get 75,000 customers interested without even writing a single line of code.
+At GoFloaters we had to create a simple product video for our launch in a new city.
+We neither had a lot of time nor the budget to outsource the work.
+Biteable video maker tool is what we used to create a quick 1 min video for the launch event.

 2. Zappos.com : Nick Swinmurn, the co-founder of Zappos just put together a simple website with pictures of shoes from shoe stores near his house.
 When an order would come from a customer, Nick would run to the store, buy the shoes at full price and ship it to his customers.